mainkoon81/Study-R-Visualization/README.md

 <img src="https://user-images.githubusercontent.com/31917400/35769867-c082c712-0909-11e8-964c-7b9d82821158.jpg" />

  - [6) Visualization tip- **Frequency Polygon**, Connecting all counts and comparing each distribution]
-   - The shape of the frequency polygon depends on how our bins are set up - the height of the lines are the same as the bars in individual histograms, but the lines are easier to make a comparison with since they are on **the same axis**: `+ geom_freqpoly(aes(color), binwidth)`
+   - The shape of the frequency polygon depends on how our bins are set up - the height of the lines are the same as the bars in individual histograms, but the lines are easier to make a comparison with since they are on **the same axis**: `+ geom_freqpoly(aes(color = categorical_variable), binwidth)`
    - See the **proportion**:  Which side has more friends on average?
      - Change y-axis to see the proportions instead of raw counts
      - `sum(..count..)` will sum across color, so the proportions displayed are based on total users.